← Back to Home

 4.1 Detection Mechanism

-Marketplaces like Magic Eden can detect Sparkle-enabled NFTs by parsing inscription metadata.
+Marketplaces can detect Sparkle-enabled Ordinals by parsing inscription metadata.
 Implementation requires:

 4.2 Trading Flow